opentoonz/opentoonz_docs/source/managing_projects.rst

 When you define a new project you can specify its default folders, while its default settings will be inherited from the current project.
 Default folders and settings can be modified at any time to satisfy new production needs.

-Project information is stored in an XML file named as the project with the ``_otprj``  suffix in a folder named as the project located in the projectroot (see  :ref:`Setting the Projectroot <setting_the_projectroot>`  ).
+Project information is stored in an XML file named as the project with the ``_otprj``  suffix, in a folder named as the project located in the projectroot (see  :ref:`Setting the Projectroot <setting_the_projectroot>`  ).

 Projects can be organized in folders and can contain sub-projects that can be browsed in the OpenToonz file browser.
 This allows you to customize the project structures in order to follow your production needs, for instance creating a folder for each episode, then a project for each scene belonging to that episode.
 As the project browser will display the project tree and all the folders contained in the projectroot, you can also organize your folder structure in the projectroot by using the OS file system.